cliffano/nestor/README.md

 [Jenkins](http://jenkins-ci.org) command-line interface in Node.js .

-This is a handy alternative to Jenkins Java CLI with shorter commands and faster execution, suitable for those who prefer to touchtype on the command line over GUI and mouse clicks.
+This is handy for those who prefer to touch type on the command line over GUI and mouse clicks on the browser.
+It also serves as an alternative to Jenkins Java CLI where Nestor has shorter commands and executes faster.

 Installation
 ------------